citp/privacy-policy-historical/v/ve/ven/venus.com.md

 Sharing your information

-While Venus will never release your e-mail address, on occasion we make our mailing list (name and address only) available to select companies whose products might be of interest to you.
+Venus will, on occasion make our mailing list (name and address only) available to select companies whose products might be of interest to you.
 If you do not wish to receive those mailings or do not wish to receive our catalog we are happy to comply with your request.
 Simply send the mailing label from your catalog along with your preference to: Circulation, Venus, 11711 Marco Beach Drive, Jacksonville, FL 32224.

+Information shared with our marketing partner to deliver online display advertisements tailored to your interests will be made anonymous by a third party.

 **Our legal obligations**
 Venus may also disclose information against someone who poses a threat to Venus' interests (such as customer fraud) or whose activities could bring harm to others.